NI call up Lafferty for injured Magennis

 Sunderland's Tom Flanagan, Motherwell's Liam Donnelly and Morecombe loan Alfie McCalmont have also been drafted in.

-Leicester City manager Brendan Rodgers said last week that Jonny Evans would not travel with the squad because of his foot injury and the defender's brother Corry is also a doubt for Thursday's qualifier in Lithuania because of a hamstring injury.
+Leicester City manager Brendan Rodgers said last week that Jonny Evans would not travel with the squad because of his foot injury, and the defender's brother Corry is also a doubt for Thursday's qualifier in Lithuania because of a hamstring injury.

-Foxes defender Evans has missed his club's opening three Premier League games after being forced off in the FA Cup Final win over Chelsea on 15 May.
+Jonny Evans has missed his club's opening three Premier League games after being forced off in the FA Cup final win over Chelsea on 15 May.

-The Northern Ireland management accept that the Leicester defender will play no part in Thursday's game and Sunday's friendly in Estonia but Baraclough is still holding out hope that Evans could return for the home World Cup qualifier against Switzerland on 8 September.
+The Northern Ireland management accept that the Foxes defender will play no part in Thursday's game and Sunday's friendly in Estonia, but Baraclough is still holding out hope that Evans could return for the home World Cup qualifier against Switzerland on 8 September.

 Baraclough also indicated that other squad members are nursing knocks following action for the clubs over the weekend.